 Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has increased.
 The percentage of patient visits due to influenza-like illness (ILI) has decreased.
 No influenza-associated pediatric deaths were reported.
-No influenza-associated institutional outbreaks or school closures were reported.
+One influenza-associated institutional outbreak was reported.